This is a preview of the content in our French Food Decoder app. Get the app to:

 The Creme de Marrons Man

-Broken leftover pieces from making marrons glacés go into crème de marrons, a sweet chestnut purée sold in tins or in a tube, used in cakes such as Mont Blanc and as a filling for crèpes (much of it comes from the Ardèche).
+Broken leftover pieces from making marrons glacés go into crème de marrons or purée de marrons, a sweet chestnut purée sold in tins or in a tube, used in cakes such as Mont Blanc and as a filling for crèpes (much of it comes from the Ardèche).
+Or it’s easy to make yourself if you buy peeled chestnuts, and boil them with sugar, water and vanilla.

 There’s also a chestnut cake called Ardéchois à la crème de marron.